pamruta/AutoML/README.md

 		python3 Detect-Character.py VIDEO PROJECT_ID MODEL_ID

 	In addition to the input video file, this script takes Auto-ML Project ID and Model ID as input parameters.
-Once the model is trained and deployed in Google Cloud, simply pass the corresponding project and model IDs to run this script.

 You can reach me at [amruta @ cinematrix.in] to request API credentials.

 	Coming soon: Scripts for running offline predictions using TensorFlow.JS / Docker